psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 Again we have to override `register` method.
 This time as we use `Mid`, we receive a new input - the result of the `registration` of type `F[Departed]`.
 We basically surround the resulting effect with two other effects - a log before and a log after the registration.
 The ice-cream symbols `*>` and `<*` are just symbolic aliases to `productR`/`productL` methods which drops the output.
-Aand that's it.
+That's it.
 We don't need anything else here for logging.

 Similarly to `Log` class we create one for validation:
 ```scala